openhab/openhab-addons/bundles/org.openhab.binding.meteoalerte/README.md

 The binding has no configuration options, all configuration is done at Thing level.

+Create an account on https://portail-api.meteofrance.fr/web/fr/ Create an application on "Bulletin Vigilance" and generate an API Key ( set duration to 0)

 ## Thing Configuration

 The thing has a few configuration parameters: